Stages of Bereavement

 I have found grief to be like an onion (I know it’s a homely picture!).
 You think you have gotten to the bottom layer (of your mourning) only to find another layer peeling off long later.
 It comes up to surprise you!

-- Return from Stages of Bereavement to Home Page -
+- Return from Stages of Bereavement to Bereavement Home Page -